Your Feedback

 Figure 7 shows the main infrastructure facilities in Belgium for the production of renewable energy.

-As noted above, renewable energy in Belgium in 2021 accounted for 23.6% of electricity generation and the total production of electricity from renewable sources – excluding hydropower – was 23.14 TWh (Fig. 7).
+As noted above, renewable energy in Belgium in 2023 accounted for 35.3% of electricity generation and the total production of electricity from renewable sources in 2023 – excluding hydropower – was 27.2 TWh (Fig. 7).
 In zones of high wind activity, located in the north of the country, there are 10 large wind parks, with a capacity of more than 30 MW each.
-In 2017 there were about 1098 wind farms in Belgium, with a total installed capacity of 2 848 MW [23].
+In 2023, the total installed capacity of wind farms in Belgium was 5 492 MW [23].
 The largest is the offshore Thornton Bank Wind Farm, with an installed capacity of 325 MW [24].
 As noted in the previous chapter, the level of global horizontal radiation in some parts of the country can reach 3.0 kWh/m2, which is sufficiently high for energy production [6].
 As a result, a large number of solar energy facilities are located in this territory, including 10 PV power plants that have a capacity of 1 MW.
 The largest PV park is Terra Nova, with an installed capacity of 15 MW, situated in an area of 20 hectares, which provides electricity to almost 4,000 families [25].
 Belgium, is actively engaged in the production and use of hydrogen as an energy source for vehicles.
 As of December 2017, there are three large hydrogen filling stations in operation in the country (Figure 7).
 There are several Compressed Hydrogen Plants, the largest of which is situated in Antwerp and is operated by Air Liquide, with an installed capacity of 208,500 Nm3/hr [26].
 Hydrogen fueling stations and hydrogen plants are connected via a network of hydrogen pipelines (Fig. 7).

 Figure 8 shows the main bioenergy objects of Belgium for energy production.